OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ### Pass the access token to server-side code

 There are scenarios where you will need to pass the access token to your add-in's server-side code.
 Your server-side code may provide web APIs that need to use information about the user that is extracted from the token; for example, a method that looks up the user's preferences in your hosted data base.
-(See **Using the access token as an identity** below.)
+(See **Use the access token as an identity token** below.)
 Depending on your language and framework, libraries might be available that will simplify the code you have to write.

 If you need to access Microsoft Graph data, your server-side code should do the following: